 It’s easier than ever to share your photographs online.
 Unfortunately, that also means it’s easier for others to use those pictures without your permission.

 Fortunately, copyright law is designed to protect creators.
-Just by taking a photograph, you have certain rights to that image.
+Just by taking a photograph, you have certain rights to that image—even if you don’t add a copyright or trademark symbol.
 However, knowing how to enforce those rights is another story.

 Whether you want to register your copyright, or just make sure that prospective content thieves are aware that you know where you stand, you have options.
 Here’s what you need to know about protecting your ownership of your photographs.